Frode Estil

-Frode Estil (born 31 May 1972 in Lierne, Nord-Trøndelag) is a retired Norwegian cross-country skier.
-He lives in Meråker with his wife Grete whom he married in the summer of 2001.
+Frode Estil (born 31 May 1972) is a retired Norwegian cross-country skier.
+He lives in Meråker Municipality with his wife Grete whom he married in the summer of 2001.
 They have two sons, Bernhard, born in August 2002, and Konrad.
 Estil was classical specialist and also a specialist at succeeding in World Championships and Olympics.
 While Estil only won four World Cup races, he won one individual Olympic Gold and one individual World Championship gold.
 In addition, he won three team events in the World Championships and another team gold in the Olympics.

 World Cup

 Estil's first World Cup victory was in 1999 in the 30 km event at Davos.
 His best standing at the end of a season was during 2001/02 when he finished fifth.
 Estil has been competing in the World Cup since 1995/96, in which he finished the season in 42nd place, and in 1996/97 he finished 63rd.
 The year after however he jumped up to 12th.
 The following two years he finished 19th and 12th.
 Finally, in the 2000/01 season, he finished inside the top ten of the world, finishing eight.
 The next season (2001/02) was even better for Estil, not only did he get married in the summer but he finished in fifth place overall, his ever highest overall ranking.
 The next two seasons he finished in sixth.
 After the 2002/03 season he stopped competing in the sprint events after finishing the season in 58th, he had finished the sprint seasons in 48th (1996/97), 18th (1997/98), 18th (1998/99), 32nd (1999/00), and 39th in 2001/02.
 In 2003/04 he finished third in the distance standings.
 2004/05 was a poor season, finishing 14th in the distance, and 25th in the overall.
 Estil finished the 2005/06 season in ninth place in the FIS World Cup standings, 456 points behind winner Tobias Angerer.
 Estil finished fourth in the distance, 420 points behind Angerer, and again did not compete in the sprints.

 Estil has had 18 World Cup podium finishes.
 Four of them in the first place, six in second place and eight in third place.
 His wins came in 1999/00, 2002/03 and two in 2003/04.
 The most podium finishes he has had in a single season was in 2002/03, where he had four (one win, two second, and one third).
 He had three podiums in the seasons either side of that season.
 All of his wins have been in the classic style, except one double pursuit (in which the first half of the race is in the classical technique).

 The 15 km is his most successful event in terms of numbers of podium finishes.
 Through the years he has had one win, three second places and three third places.
 His most successful event in terms of wins is the 30 km, where he has had three victories (also one second and one third).